c3g/micm-project-match/README.md

 ## Installation

+Make sure nodejs, postgres & redis are installed and running.

 To configure the API, copy `api/.env.example` to `api/.env` and modify the variables.
 Then, copy `api/src/config/nodemailer.example.js` to `api/src/config/nodemailer.js`
 and modify the configuration.